masterminds-kenya/social_network/README.md

 Campaigns, which are mutually agreed on relationships between influencers and brand partners, are created and processed by admin and managers.
 Only Bacchus staff and approved consultants have access to manage and generate reports for a campaign.
 These reports are delivered to influencers and brands for campaigns they are involved with, to better understand how the campaign performs.

 Influencers and brand partners have access to the data collected on their account.
 They are not given open access to the all the data on other influencers or on other brands, even if they have a partnership through a campaign.
 Brands (and influencers) are given a report of how a campaign performs.
-This report includes details about the influencers (and brand partners) in this campaign, but it is not granting unlimited access permission to look into the influencers (or brand partner) data in a way that is out of scope for their partnership.
+This report includes details about the influencers (and brand partners) in this campaign, but it is not granting excessive access permission to look into the influencers (or brand partner) data in a way that is out of scope for their partnership.

 ### Delivering Data and Metrics